bensonchoyintuitas/intuitas_knowledgebase/docs/modelling_standards_and_conventions.md

 **Usage:**

-- **Mapping logic** is applied in Silver/EDW layer staging models during transformation for domain/enterprise-wide application.
+- **Mapping logic** is applied in EDW (Silver) zone staging models during transformation for domain/enterprise-wide application.
-- **Consumption:** Post-mapped data are exposed in marts in Silver or indirectly in Gold (having passed through Silver).
+- **Consumption:** Post-mapped data are exposed in marts in EDW or indirectly in Infomart (Gold) (having passed through EDW).
 - **As dimension attributes:** Reference values embedded directly in dimension tables (e.g., Product Type Code/Description in Product dimension) for filtering and grouping.

 **Change tracking:**